 You have successfully created and funded your Bitcoin account (wallet).

 P.S: If you want to withdraw your funds from Binance, you can still do that via P2P and have the fund sent directly to your bank account.

 As you grow in the crypto space, you will find it necessary to have an account with more than one exchange/wallet provider.

 Therefore, I will not end this section without referring you to these exchanges as it is vital in your crypto journey.

-- Huobi (This is one of the biggest crypto exchange in the world in terms on trade volume. it supports the Naira via P2P)
+- Huobi (This is one of the biggest crypto exchanges in the world in terms of trade volume.
+It supports the Naira via P2P)